simul/simul.github.io/ref/simul/sky/skykeyframe.md

 **FogCeilingKm**  < Thick ground fog

-**SunAzimuth**  < Upper limit of ground fog

-**SunElevation**  < Horizontal angle to the sun.
-This will be overridden if sun position is automatic.

-**SeaLevelTemperatureK**  < Angle of the sun above the horizon.
-This will be overridden if sun position is automatic.

 **StoreAsColours**  < Temperature at sealevel, in kelvins - mainly relevant to infra-red.

 **Horizon**  < If true, the keyframe is stored as a colour table, rather than generating its colours from its properties.